epi2me-labs/wf-metagenomics/docs/quickstart.md

 * ncbi_16s_18s
 * ncbi_16s_18s_28s_ITS

 Besides, you can also use the [SILVA] (https://www.arb-silva.de/) database (version 138).
 Note that in this case, SILVA uses its own taxids, which do not match the NCBI taxids.
 We provide the respective taxdump files, but if you prefer using the NCBI ones, you can create them from the SILVA files [NCBI] (https://www.arb-silva.de/no_cache/download/archive/current/Exports/taxonomy/ncbi/).
+As SILVA database uses genus level, the last taxonomic rank at which the analysis is carried out is genus (`--taxonomic_rank G`).

 To analyze metagenomics data (not just 16S/18S rRNA and ITS) with the kraken2 pipeline, there are different databases available [here](https://benlangmead.github.io/aws-indexes/k2).
 We have selected two of them:
 * PlusPF-8: It contains references for Archaea, Bacteria, viral, plasmid, human, UniVec_Core, protozoa and fungi.
 To use this database the memory available to the workflow must be slightly higher than size of the database index (8GB).